-The total Agency's telephonic interpretation costs during year 2022 was \$5,732; this is expected to increase as the LEP population grows in Virginia.
-The total outsourced translation costs during year 2022 was \$28,183.
+The total Agency's telephonic interpretation costs during year 2023 was \$ \$11,745.15; this is expected to increase as the LEP population grows in Virginia.
+The total outsourced translation costs during year 2023 was \$29,275.
+It is important to note that the translation costs do not include the expense of Spanish translations, as these are handled internally by the DMAS Civil Rights Compliance Specialist.